-Courses designed to meet the individual needs of advanced students in such areas as medical terminology, and research in biology.
-Some of the courses include laboratory.
+Courses designed to meet the individual needs of advanced students in such areas as medical terminology,

 BIOL 475 Environmental Stewardship Seminar

 The course focuses on examining environmental issues and problems in light of the Christian faith with the goal of developing a personal stewardship ethic.
 Beginning with local environmental problems, and then moving to global issues and ethics.
 Outside speakers from the larger community, including representatives from the NYDEC, the Nature Conservancy, and local politicians.